ixanza/AutoTrimps/README.md

-# AutoTrimps - Zek Fork
+# AutoTrimps - Orkun Fork

 ## Discussion / Discord Channel
 <a href="https://discord.gg/Ztcnfjr"><img src="https://png.icons8.com/color/180/discord-new-logo.png" width=48></a>
 Discord is a chat program.
 Come to talk about AutoTrimps, for help, or suggestions for new features : https://discord.gg/Ztcnfjr

 ## Current Version - Ongoing Development!
-- Zek Fork.
-All changes made by Zek using GenBTC as base.
-Currently up-to-date as of 06/2020.
+- Orkun Fork.
+All changes made by Orkun using Zek as base.

 ## Script Installation